-- Disaster Response Management Bureau (DRMB) closely coordinates with DSWD FOs for significant disaster response updates relative to the effects of El Niño. - DRMB closely coordinates with DOST-PAGASA and the Department of Agriculture (DA) for significant updates and other related information relative to the effects of El Niño. - All DRMB Quick Response Team (QRT) members and emergency equipment are on standby and ready for deployment. - NRLMB ensures the replenishment and availability of FNIs for resource augmentation to DSWD FOs as need arises.
+- Disaster Response Management Bureau (DRMB) closely coordinates with DSWD FOs for significant disaster response updates relative to the effects of El Niño. - DRMB closely coordinates with DOST-PAGASA and the Department of Agriculture (DA) for significant updates and other related information relative to the effects of El Niño. - NRLMB ensures the replenishment and availability of FNIs for resource augmentation to DSWD FOs as need arises.